alinz/react-native-share-extension/README.md

 - `close()`

 it simply close the share extension and return the touch event back to application that triggers the share.

+# Final note

+I have used `react-native-modal` module to handle the showing and hiding share extension which makes the experience more enjoyable for the user.

+Cheers